urecio/yoga-react-boiler-firebase/README.md

 ## TODO:

 # TOP PRIORITY
+* firebase layer will sit on Api.js
+* Login (cleanup async injectors) (check if refresh token is needed as an action)
 * add builder and list components (both accept an ashana list.
 List will have an onAddAshana which will add the ashana to the builder (via sagas and firebase))
 * cleanup styles on global and theme
+* Add favicon